dambem/ClimateMonitorV2/README.md

 ```
 4. Remind requester to do step 7 to verify they can encrypt/decrypt files

-Assuming you're now all setup with blackbox and have verified that you can encrypt/decrypt files, decrypt the `config.js` file:
+Assuming you're now all setup with blackbox and have verified that you can encrypt/decrypt files, decrypt the `config.js` file from the `ClimateMonitorV2/ClimateMonitorV2` directory:
 ```
 npm run decrypt
 ```
 Now the file should be in plaintext format, ready for you to make changes or run the website!

-When you're done editing, encrypt the file again so it can't be read
+When you're done editing, encrypt the file again from the `ClimateMonitorV2/ClimateMonitorV2` directory so it can't be read
 **MAKE SURE YOU DO THIS BEFORE PUSHING ANY CHANGES YOU MAKE TO THE PUBLIC REPO!!!**
 ```
 npm run encrypt